WSI de-identifier for pathology slide files

 When pathology scanners create digital slide files, they often embed hidden patient data inside the file: accession numbers, scan dates, operator names, and even photographs of the slide label.
 This information is invisible when viewing the slide image, but anyone with the right tools can extract it.
 PathSafe finds and removes all of this hidden data so your slides are safe to share for research or education.

-PathSafe works with all major scanner brands, can process thousands of files at once, and can double-check its own work to make sure nothing was missed.
+PathSafe works with all major scanner brands, can process thousands of files at once, and includes a built-in verification step to re-check its output.

 What PathSafe Does